AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

     ![Content Analytics Data Collection Existing Tag](../assets/aca-configuration-datacollection-existingtag.png)

     1. Select **[!UICONTROL Choose existing]**.
-    2. Select an existing property from the **[!UICONTROL Tags property]** dropdown menu.
+    2. Select an existing property from the **[!UICONTROL Tags property]** drop-down menu.
 You can start typing to search for and limit the available options.
 You cannot select a Tags property that already is used by another implemented Content Analytics configuration.

 * To create a new Tags property: